Tencent/TubeMQ/docs/http_access_API_definition.md

 ### `admin_snapshot_message`

-Check whether it is transfering data under current broker's topic, and what is the content.
+Check whether it is transferring data under current broker's topic, and what is the content.

 __Request__